Risk-Based Thinking and the IATF 16949® Requirements Related to Risk

 “Risk-based thinking” and the IATF 16949® and ISO 9001 requirements related to risk

-IATF 16949:2016 is based on ISO 9001:2015, so the quality management system standard is a good place to start.
+IATF 16949:2016 is based on ISO 9001:2015, so the quality management system standard is a good place to start when considering risk.
 Although it is not one of the seven quality management principles that provide the foundation for the standard, ISO 9001:2015 embraces the concept of “Risk-based Thinking,” and this is one of the major changes with the 2015 version.
 In the Introduction to ISO 9001:2015, as well as in Annex A.4, the concept of risk-based thinking is explained.
 The ISO 31000:2018 definition of risk is the “effect of uncertainty on objectives”, which means that risk is the consequence of any effect leading to deviation from the expected due to any cause.
 Although risk usually has a negative connotation (for instance, with medical devices), the effect of the deviation can be either positive or negative; in other words, there may be opportunities to exploit, as well as risks to avoid or mitigate due to this effect.
 The term uncertainty simply means some lack of knowledge or understanding about an event, including the probability of occurrence and/or its consequences.
 This version of ISO 9001 is explicitly incorporating risk, although falling short of requiring a comprehensive, organization-wide risk management system, such as that described in ISO 31000:2018 Risk management – Guidelines.